How to Become a Police Officer in Phoenix

 More Information on the Phoenix Police Department and Crime

-The PPD is dedicated to serving the people of Phoenix, under the ideal that Chief Daniel V. Garcia coined Policing with a Purpose.
-Their strategic plan for 2013-2014 includes connecting with the community and working to increase their confidence in the PPD.
+The PPD is dedicated to serving the people of Phoenix with a focus on community engagement.
+The department continually works to earn the trust and respect of Phoenix residents through its community policing efforts, which include teams to support outreach and community participation.
 The Phoenix Police Department also offers a Citizen Police Academy for citizens of Phoenix who would like to learn what cops at the PPD do and how they protect the city against crime.

 Police & Public Safety Building